t-shao/-Hackintosh-OMEN_by_HP_Laptop_15-ce0xx/README.md

     - card reader? (not tested)
 - Not working
     - miniDP, HDMI ports (on dGPU)

+## Instructions
+1. Disable the CFG Lock of the motherboard (see guide in directory 'Disable_CFG_Lock')
+2. Copy(replace) 'BOOT' and 'OC' under 'EFI' directory of this repo into the 'EFI' directory of your ESP(EFI) partition.
+3. Adjust the kexts and OpenCore config file depending on your hardware configuration.

 ## Notes
 - Be free to use and tweak the configuration, but it's *at your own risk*. **Not recommended for production environment.**